TomB2604/Loom-Response-Workflow-/README.md

 The pipeline does two things:

-1. **Automated clip generation** -- detects every loom onset from the indicator light signal and exports a trimmed .mp4 clip for each event across one or more animals.
+1. **Automated clip generation**: detects every loom onset from the indicator light signal and exports a trimmed .mp4 clip for each event across one or more animals.

-2. **Escape response analysis** -- confirms manually scored escape responses using a speed threshold (>30 cm/s), and extracts peak speed and reaction time from each confirmed escape.
+2. **Escape response analysis**: confirms manually scored escape responses using a speed threshold (>30 cm/s), and extracts peak speed and reaction time from each confirmed escape.
 This analysis depends on frame-by-frame animal tracking performed using a custom box-tracking algorithm, as described